Storage & Retention of Medical Records

 You must make sure any other records you are responsible for, including financial, management or human resources records, or records relating to complaints, are kept securely and are clear, accurate and up to date.
 You should make sure administrative information, such as names and addresses, can be accessed separately from clinical information so that sensitive information is not displayed automatically.”

-Ensure that paper records are stored in a locked filing cabinet and any computer systems are appropriately confidential and secure.
+Ensure that paper records are stored in a locked filing cabinet and that any computer systems are appropriately confidential and secure.
 If storage arrangements for paper files might pose a risk to the security or integrity of the records, they should be scanned carefully and saved electronically so that the hard copies can be securely destroyed.

 Any laptops or remote devices with access to patient records should be fully secure and encrypted.
 Administrative staff must be made fully aware of their obligations in keeping records secure.